 Upper School Math Curriculum Coordinator

-This year, Christi Hanson begins her 12th year at Hill School where she likes getting to know her students in the small setting and watching them grow over the course of the year.
+Christi Hanson has been part of Hill for over 10 years.
+Each year, she enjoys getting to know her students in the small setting and watching them grow over the course of the year.
 She earned her undergraduate degree at West Texas A&M in Interdisciplinary Studies – math, education, sports and exercise science – and her master’s degree from the University of Phoenix.
 Mrs. Hanson strives to be a “fair yet consistent educator with high expectations while still allowing for the feeling of success.”
 Out of the classroom, one might find Mrs. Hanson with her husband watching their two daughters on a volleyball court somewhere!

 Director of Technology

 Phillip Howley joined Hill School’s administrative team in 2008 as our Technology Director.
 From his first days, Mr. Howley has been a student favorite and he enjoys the family atmosphere of Hill School – “it’s more than just a school community.”
 Mr. Howley’s previous work experiences at Renweb in training and support made him a natural fit for Hill.
 Since its inception in 2009, Mr. Howley has been instrumental in developing Hill’s 1:1 Technology Integration Initiative.
 Mr. Howley enjoys the small part of his day that he can be in the classroom with his media students and in his spare time, he spends time with his family doing outdoor activities.

 History and Math Teacher

 Varsity Football and Track Coach/Middle School Basketball Coach